 The first reason to consider participating in exams is that they are a powerful tool to help you establish a sense of progress in your studies.

 By taking and passing a grade exam, you get an idea of where you are at on the spectrum of piano-playing competence.
 By passing multiple grades over the years, you’ll have physical proof (certificates) that you’ve improved and that’s an incredibly powerful motivator.

 Knowing your ‘level’ as a pianist

-Sometimes adults who have been taking lessons for a while wonder: where am I on the skill spectrum from “absolute beginner” to “advanced player”.
+Sometimes adults who have been taking lessons for a while wonder: where am I on the scale from “absolute beginner” to “advanced player”?

-Grade exams can provide a answer to this question.
+Grade exams can provide an answer to this question.

 Passing a grade usually means you are playing at a level that corresponds to that grade.

-For instance, Grade 1 and 2 I would consider beginner level.
-Grade 3 is late beginner.
-Grade 4 is early intermediate level.
-Grade 5 is intermediate level.
+For instance, in ABRSM, Grade 1 I would consider late beginner level*.
+Grades 2 and 3 are early intermediate.
+Grades 4 and 5 are intermediate levels.
 Grade 6 is late intermediate, Grade 7 is early advanced.
 Grade 8 is advanced.

 Benchmarking against other pianists across the globe